-Figure 11.
-The synthetic spectra of the $Z = Z{\odot}/20$ (dashed line) and the $Z = Z{\odot}/20$ (dot-dashed line) progenitor model compared to observations (solid line) for days Aug 25 (top panel), Aug 31 (middle panel), and Sep 10 (bottom panel). the F435W -F475W color, where the solar metallicity model suddenly becomes bluer than the lower metallicity model, redward there is no strong trend in the colors.
-Prior to maximum light, there is really no strong trend in the colors at any wavelength.
-The largest discrepancy is in fact evident from Figure 11 where the solar metallicity model is clearly much brighter in the U-band.
+Figure 13.
+The synthetic spectra of the $Z=Z{\bigodot}$ (dashed line) and the $Z=Z{\bigodot}/20$ (dot-dashed line) progenitor model compared to the observation (solid line) on Aug 25.
+While both models show a line due to C II λ6580, the solar metallicity model line is about the right shape and strength as the observed feature.
+However the velocity minima are at 15 000 km s-1 in the observations, $18\,000\,\mathrm{km\,s^{-1}}$ in the solar metallicity model and $19\,000\,\mathrm{km\,s^{-1}}$ in the model with $Z=Z{\bigodot}/20$.
+Prior to maximum light, there is really no strong trend in the colours at any wavelength.
+The largest discrepancy is in fact evident from Fig. 11 where the solar metallicity model is clearly much brighter in the U band.
 In fact, the solar metallicity model is nearly 0.5 mag brighter than the low metallicity model in U, even though both models are blue in U-B and the solar metallicity model is only about 0.1 mag bluer in U-B than the low metallicity model.
-Thus, one really needs spectra in the restframe U-band to try to get a handle on progenitor metallicity.
-Overall, the results make sense, in the bluest colors, particularly at maximum light, the solar metallicity model is much redder than the lower metallicity model due to higher opacities in the UV, but clear diagnostics are not so evident.
-Our results are in good agreement with those of Hoeflich and collaborators (Hoeflich, Wheeler & Thielemann 1998; Hoeflich et al. 2000).
+Thus, one really needs spectra in the rest-frame U band to try to get a handle on progenitor metallicity.
+Overall, the results make sense, in the bluest colours, particularly at maximum light, the solar metallicity model is much redder than the lower metallicity model due to higher opacities in the UV, but clear diagnostics are not so evident.
+Our results are in good agreement with those of Hoeflich and collaborators (Hoeflich et al. 1998; Hoeflich et al. 2000).
 Mazzali et al. (2014) found evidence for a progenitor metallicity of $Z{\odot}/2$, which is not inconsistent with our results.
-Figure 13 shows that the C II $\lambda 6580$ appears with roughly the strength and shape as does the observed feature in the solar metallicity model at on Aug 25, while not at the correct Doppler shift.
-The velocities of the feature are (15,000,18,000,19,000) km s-1 for the observations, the solar metallicity progenitor, and the low metallicity progenitor, respectively.
-We have confirmed the identification of the line as due to C II in the models by rerunning the spectra with the C II line opacity set to zero.
-This gives credence to claims of C II in other SNe Ia (see Thomas et al. 2011; Parrent et al. 2011; Thomas et al. 2007; Folatelli et al. 2012; Parrent 2015, and references therein).
+Fig. 13 shows that the C $\scriptstyle\rm II$ λ 6580 appears with roughly the strength and shape as does the observed feature in the solar metallicity model at on Aug 25, while not at the correct Doppler shift.
+The velocities of the feature are (15 000, 18 000, 19 000) km s-1 for the observations, the solar metallicity progenitor, and the low metallicity progenitor, respectively.
+We have confirmed the identification of the line as due to C $\scriptstyle\rm II$ in the models by rerunning the spectra with the C $\scriptstyle\rm II$ line opacity set to zero.
+This gives credence to claims of C $\scriptstyle\rm II$ in other SNe Ia (see Thomas et al. 2007, 2011; Parrent et al. 2011; Parrent 2015; Folatelli et al. 2012, and references therein).
 Weaker C II and higher Si velocities can be understood in terms of the variation in the progenitor evolution.
-At the end of the central He-burning and therefore, in mixtures which are helium poor, ${}^{12}C(\alpha, \gamma)^{16}O$ results in lower C/O
+At the end of the central He-burning and therefore, in mixtures which are helium poor, $^{12}C(\alpha, \gamma)^{16}O$ results in lower C/O ratios in the convective core.
+With lower metallicity, the size of the convective core decreases due to lower opacities.
+Shell burning will produce material with $C/O \approx 1$.
+As a result of less carbon, the explosion energy for our progenitors decreases with Z. With higher explosion energy, we expand faster and for a given DDT, the very outer layers are burned at higher density reducing the amount of material in the unburned layers and resulting in a higher expansion velocities (Hoeflich et al. 1998; Hoeflich et al. 2000, 2010).